-21These results can also be used to address the criticism that our estimate of the marginal effect of background risk is high due to local (LATE) effects (Angrist and Imbens, 1994).
-It is well known that in the presence of response heterogeneity the IV estimator estimates (under some assumptions) not the "average treatment effect" (in our case, the average decline in the share of risky assets in portfolio that follows an increase in background risk), but a "local average treatment effect", which may be interpreted as the average treatment effect for the individuals who are mostly affected by a change in the instrument (i.e., the firm-related risk).
-For the LATE interpretation to be responsible for the high value of our baseline estimate, we need the coefficient of the interaction in the pass-through regressions to be of opposite sign to the coefficient of the interaction in the share regressions (those mostly affected by the change in the instruments, i.e., those with a larger pass-through coefficient, should be the ones with the larger
+29. These results can also be used to address the criticism that our estimate of the marginal effect of wage risk is high due to Local Average Treatment Effects (LATEs) (Angrist and Imbens, 1994).
+It is well known that in the presence of response heterogeneity, the IV estimator estimates (under some assumptions) not the "average treatment effect" (in our case, the average decline in the share of risky assets in portfolio that follows an increase in wage risk), but a "local average treatment effect", which may be interpreted as the average treatment effect for the individuals who are mostly affected by a change in the instrument (i.e. the firm-related risk).
+For the Local Average Treatment Effect (LATE) interpretation to be responsible for the high value of our baseline estimate, we need the coefficient of the interaction in the pass-through regressions to be of opposite sign to the coefficient of the interaction in the share regressions (those mostly affected by the change in the instruments, i.e. those with a larger pass-through coefficient, should be the ones with the larger sensitivity of uninsurable wage risk to the demand for risky assets).
+However, we find exactly the opposite, suggesting that LATE is unlikely to be an issue.
+In unreported regressions (available on request), we generalize this exercise by allowing the partial insurance coefficients to vary with a whole vector of observable individual and firm characteristics: length and type of education, wealth, firm size, age, gender.
+And the same we do for the portfolio share equation.
+Though we find that some of these variables (namely schooling, wealth, and firm size) are significant shifters of the pass-though and/or of the effect of background risk on the share of risky assets in portfolio, we do not find anything systematic that would make us conclude that a LATE interpretation is justified.